-Summary of Stock Options
+Stock Options

 The Executive Compensation Committee of Adobe's Board of Directors eliminated the use of stock option grants for all employees and the Board of Directors effective fiscal 2012 and fiscal 2014, respectively.
 However, we may assume the stock option plans of certain companies we acquire.
-As of March 1, 2019 and November 30, 2018, we had 0.2 million and 0.3 million stock options outstanding, respectively.
+As of May 31, 2019 we had 0.2 million stock options outstanding.